alissonpelizaro/Asterisk-Click-to-Call/README.md

 # Asterisk Click-to-Call (PHP)
-Asterisk-Click-to-Call project is a simple and pure PHP script to send a click-to-call signal across Asterisk Server using any browser.
+Asterisk-Click-to-Call project is a simple and pure PHP script to send a click-to-call signal through Asterisk Server using any browser.

 ## Dependencies
 This script don't depends any JavaScript or Php Library to work.
 Just need the right values of your Asterisk Server.